Mentorzx/Hermes/README.md

 To use Project Hermes, follow the steps below:

 1. **Set up the environment**: Make sure you have the necessary dependencies installed in your development environment.
-Refer to the `requirements.txt` file (still under development) for a complete list of dependencies and their corresponding versions.
+Refer to the `requirements.txt` file for a complete list of dependencies and their corresponding versions.

 2. **Configuration of the `config.yml` file**: The `config.yml` file contains the algorithm's configurations, such as Twitter access credentials and other relevant settings.
 Fill in all the necessary information correctly before running the algorithm.